doantai95/hapyak-embed-api/README.md

 When using an api key, you can optionally pass in a groupId.
 The groupId should represent some subgroup of your end users.

+### Hapyak Editor

+hapyak.editor will return a new editor object.

+**save**

+Tells the editor to commit the changes the user has made.

+**destroy**

+Tells the editor to shutdown and cleanup.

 ## Definitions